 Take your pick of brown or black.
 Both offer the industrial verve and utilitarian chic that we demand from the best leather jackets.

-If you’re looking for a figure-flattering slim fit leather jacket, this one by Rick Owens deserves careful consideration.
+If you’re looking for a figure-flattering slim-fit leather jacket, this one by Tom Ford deserves careful consideration.

 Team with stompy boots and slim jeans for a weekend-ready look.
 And while you don’t have to be a professional racer to rock this Belstaff black leather jacket, it would look seriously good on the back of a modern electric motorcycle—or behind the wheel of a Bugatti.

-For an innovative take on the classic leather legend, look no further than this Desa 1972 bomber jacket.
-Because, as this luxury Turkish brand shows, the best leather jackets don’t have to be black.
+For an innovative take on the classic leather legend, look no further than this dark brown leather jacket by Ermenegildo Zegna.
+Because, as this Italian luxury brand shows, the best leather jackets don’t have to be black.
 There’s something uniquely rugged and romantic about brown leather jackets.

-Think 1960s road-trips across the dusty outback.
-Although this particular brown leather jacket is probably better suited to being worn to trendy downtown cocktail parties, thanks to its premium quality, expert fit, and minimal hardware.
+Think 1960s road trips across the dusty outback.
+Although this particular brown leather jacket is probably better suited to being worn to trendy downtown cocktail parties, thanks to its premium quality, expert fit, and refined aesthetic.

-Nevertheless, with that classic bomber-style silhouette, it’s got the spirit of adventure that we look for in all the best leather jackets.
+Nevertheless, with that classic minimal silhouette, it’s got the versatility that we look for in all the best leather jackets.
 Ermenegildo Zegna’s leather jacket would look devastatingly good paired with some high-quality selvedge denim or navy pants, your favorite white sneakers, and a pilot’s watch.

-Best for: superior craftsmanship and quality with a bit of retro flair.
+Best for: Superior craftsmanship and contemporary design with a deep-rooted Italian heritage.

-This navy jacket from Daniele Alessandrini puts a unique twist on the outerwear icon with a stylish shade of dark blue.
+This navy jacket from Etro puts a unique twist on the outerwear icon with a stylish shade of dark blue.

 Schott is the leather pioneer behind the Perfecto leather jacket, aka the most iconic men’s leather jacket of all time.
 If you’re looking for the gold standard of leather biker jackets, then your search ends here.